The face of marketing is changing.

 Our MSc in Digital Marketing & Analytics was the first programme to blend marketing with the digital analytical skills that employers crave.
 It remains the only programme of its kind in London, a thriving city of international brands and global campaigns.

 We will prepare you to become a confident and effective marketing practitioner.
 You will develop an in-depth understanding of trusted techniques for strategy, planning and delivery.
-In addition, you will be introduced to new approaches and emerging tools that provide greater insight into how customers behave, and how to locate and reach them
+In addition, you will be introduced to new approaches and emerging tools that provide greater insight into how customers behave, and how to locate and reach them.

 The programme will provide practical insights into:

-Our course is designed to be hands-on, giving you practical tasks which show you how techniques are applied in research and industry.
+Our programme is designed to be hands-on, giving you practical tasks which show you how techniques are applied in research and industry.
 In our seminars and class discussions, you will be encouraged to think creatively and strategically and develop solutions.
 Today's marketers are expected to understand, locate and reach their intended audiences, rather than just expect the customer to find them.